 In persons with multiple sclerosis, lesions in the brainstem and cerebellum may interfere with the nerve signals that affect motion of the eyes causing nystagmus.
 According to the MS Foundation, approximately 35 percent of individuals with multiple sclerosis may develop nystagmus.
 Abnormal gaze-holding mechanisms, vestibular imbalance, and impaired fixation are the most common causes of nystagmus in multiple sclerosis.

-I’ve been one of those 35 percent as I developed mild nystagmus about seven years ago.
-Mine is triggered by visual stimuli such as looking up and down repeatedly between the piano keyboard and music while I’m teaching.
-The nystagmus which develops can be somewhat disorienting.
+I’ve been one of those 35 percent as I developed mild nystagmus several years ago.
+Mine was triggered by visual stimuli such as looking up and down repeatedly between the piano keyboard and music while teaching.
+When nystagmus develops, it can be somewhat disorienting.

 How is nystagmus treated in MS?

 Treatment for nystagmus depends upon the type of abnormal eye movements involved.

 - Pendular nystagmus may be treated with gabapentin or clonazepam.

 - Uncontrolled trials have shown that downbeat nystagmus may be treated with clonazepam, baclofen, and gabapentin.
 Placebo-controlled studies have shown potassium channel blockers 3,4-diaminopyridine and 4-aminopyridine to be effective in reducing downbeat nystagmus.